1993 Russian constitutional crisis: Storming of the White House

-Between 2–4 October, the position of the army was the deciding factor.
+Between 2 and 4 October, the position of the army was the deciding factor.
 The military equivocated for several hours about how to respond to Yeltsin's call for action.
 By this time dozens of people had been killed and hundreds had been wounded.
 Rutskoy, as a former general, appealed to some of his ex-colleagues.
 After all, many officers and especially rank-and-file soldiers had little sympathy for Yeltsin.
-But the supporters of the parliament did not send any emissaries to the barracks to recruit lower-ranking officer corps, making the fatal mistake of attempting to deliberate only among high-ranking military officials who already had close ties to parliamentary leaders.
-In the end, a prevailing bulk of the generals did not want to take their chances with a Rutskoy-Khasbulatov regime.
+The supporters of the parliament did not send any emissaries to the barracks to recruit lower-ranking officer corps, making the fatal mistake of attempting to deliberate only among high-ranking military officials who already had close ties to parliamentary leaders.
+In the end, a prevailing bulk of the generals did not want to take their chances with a Rutskoy–Khasbulatov regime.
 Some generals had stated their intention to back the parliament, but at the last moment moved over to Yeltsin's side.

 The plan of action was proposed by Captain Gennady Zakharov.
 Ten tanks were to fire at the upper floors of the White House, with the aim of minimizing casualties but creating confusion and panic amongst the defenders.
 Five tanks were deployed at Novy Arbat bridge and the other five at Pavlik Morozov playground, behind the building.
 Then, special troops of the Vympel and Alpha units would storm the parliament premises.
 According to Yeltsin's bodyguard Alexander Korzhakov, firing on the upper floors was also necessary to scare off snipers.
+By sunrise on 4 October, the Russian army encircled the parliament building, and a few hours later army tanks began to shell the White House, punching holes in the front of it.
+At 8:00 am Moscow time, Yeltsin's declaration was announced by his press service.
+Yeltsin declared: